SynthRAD2025/preprocessing/README.md

 # Usage

 The code is organized in two main files: [stage1.py](./stage1.py) and [stage2.py](./stage2.py).
-The code can be run by executing the following command:
+The code for stage 1 can be run by executing the following command:

 ```python stage1.py config.csv```